aurelilia/zerofile/README.md

 Lastly, run `compile-sass.sh` to compile SASS into CSS.
 This uses `sassc`, but you can also use any other compiler as long as you modify the script accordingly.

+## Analytics

+By default, ZeroFile embeds the angm.xyz Shynet instance into every page for analytics.
+If you wish to remove it or change to a different analytics provider, change it in the bottom of the body of `templates/base.html`.

 ## Deploying

 [See the Django Documentation on how to deploy.](https://docs.djangoproject.com/en/3.1/howto/deployment/)